Rights and Responsibilities when using Electronic University Resources

 - gives unauthorized access to another network account or system.

-- You must not attempt to monitor another person's data communications, nor may you read, copy, change, or delete another persons's files or software, without permission of the person.
+- You must not attempt to monitor another person's data communications, nor may you read, copy, change, or delete another person's files or software, without permission of the person.

 - University computing, networking, telephony and information resources are provided to support the University's missions in instruction, research, health care and public service.
 These resources may not be used for commercial purposes without authorization from the Vice President for Information Services.